 Compensatory in nature

-Article 1139 of the Contract Law provides that 'where one of the parties does not perform a contractual obligation, or does not perform a contractual obligation as agreed, resulting in losses to the other party, the total amount of compensatory damages shall be equivalent to the total losses incurred by the other party through the breach of contract, including profits that the other party would have been able to obtain upon the contract being performed, but this amount shall not exceed the total losses that the breaching party, at the time of concluding the contract, foresaw or should have foreseen would probably result from breach of contract'.
+Article 584 of the Civil Code provides that '[w]here one of the parties does not perform a contractual obligation, or does not perform a contractual obligation as agreed, resulting in losses to the other party, the total amount of compensatory damages shall be equivalent to the total losses incurred by the other party through the breach of contract, including profits that the other party would have been able to obtain upon the contract being performed; but the amount shall not exceed the total losses that the breaching party, at the time of concluding the contract, foresaw or should have foreseen would probably result from breach of contract'.
 Thus, damages should be equal to the losses suffered by the affected party.
-This provision lays the cornerstone of contractual damages, which is that the underlying principle of damages under Chinese law is to compensate the losses of the affected party.
-Where the plaintiff has not suffered any loss, even if the defendant breached the contract, the plaintiff is not entitled to damages.
+This provision lays the cornerstone of contractual damages, which is that the underlying principle of damages under Chinese law is to compensate the foreseeable losses of the affected party.
+Where the plaintiff has not suffered any loss, even if the defendant has breached the contract, the plaintiff is not entitled to damages.
 As can be seen, the function of damages in contractual disputes is to compensate the innocent party, rather than to punish the breaching party.